BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 Let us mention the following extensions used in the conf.py sphinx configuration script:

-- intersphinx (external links to other documentations built with sphins: sklearn, numpy...)
+- intersphinx (external links to other documentations built with Sphinx: scikit-learn, numpy...)

-- viewcode to include source code in the docuemtation, and links to the source code from the objects documentation
+- viewcode to include source code in the documentation, and links to the source code from the objects documentation

-To update, simply run ``make html`` from within /sphinx.
-By default make html only compiles files which have been modfified since last compilation.
-To force the compilation of the full documentation enter first ``make clean``.
+To update the Sphinx documentation, run make html from within /sphinx.
+By default this will only compile files that have been modified since the last compilation.
+To force compilation of the full documentation run make clean first.

-To publish the documenation - TODO - finish this section
+**TODO**: To publish the documentation - finish this section

 Git Guidelines